PFAS at cleanup sites

 We have concluded that Per- and polyfluoroalkyl substances (PFAS) fall under the Model Toxics Control Act (MTCA).
 Releases of PFAS compounds will need to be cleaned up.
 In July 2022 we issued recommended soil and groundwater cleanup levels for six of the most common PFAS compounds.
-Our draft guidance for investigating and cleaning up PFAS contamination is available for public comment.
+In June 2023 we published guidance for investigating and cleaning up PFAS contamination in Washington state.

 PFAS are a family of manufactured chemicals, most of which never disappear from the environment.
 They're used to make things resistant to oil and water, or to reduce friction.
 PFAS are a common ingredient in consumer products.